intenthq/blog/_drafts/2016-05-19-big-data-cap-theorem-plain-english.md

 layout: post
 title:  BigData and CAP theorem in plain english
 date:   2016-05-19 17:20:56
-excerpt: Demitifying BigData and the CAP theorem.
+excerpt: Demystifying BigData and the CAP theorem.
 Trying to understand them by means of a metaphor.
 image: /assets/images/big-data-cap-theorem/library-title.jpg
 thumbnail: /assets/images/big-data-cap-theorem/library-thumbnail.jpg
 categories: engineering
 author: Albert Pastrana
 ---

 > Are you a troubled developer because your boss heard about BigData and is asking you about it?